A guide to the new ESMA rules and what your options are.

 Pepperstone might be based in Australia, but they are ALSO based in the UK.
 Therefore, they have to place you under their European office.

 By “pure” I mean they are only governed by ASIC, and therefore they can accept European clients if these clients find their own way to the brokerage.
 It is an interesting distinction.
 Australian companies can’t advertise in Europe, at least gauging from the information I found on the ASIC website.
+I started looking at other brokers in Australia.
+When you want a broker which is not an MT4 platform, you don’t have much choice.

 I found other Australian brokers that are also “pure”.
 The problem I have with some of them is that they are predominately MT4 brokers.
 I am not a fan of MT4.
 Sure, TD365 have MT4 too, but their focus is on their Cloud platform.